epnewman/DatabaseProgramming/README.md

 - A PDF document showcasing a high level description of steps taken in database preparation

 ### Project 2- U.S. Census Data Analysis
 This project focuses on clustering analysis for US census data.
-Our Big Data professor emphasized putting information into a cohesive Slide deck.
+It's from my Big Data Analytics course.
+Our professor emphasized putting information into a cohesive Slide deck.
 The first few slides emphasize the data collection process.

 ### Project 3- Ride Share Data Analysis
-This project follows a similar format to project 2,  with a more complex dataset.
+This project follows a similar format to project 2,  with a more complex initial dataset.
 Refer to beginning slides for data collection descriptions.